opsdroid/opsdroid/docs/connectors/facebook.md

 ## Requirements

-**This connector requires access token for your facebook page.**
+**This connector requires access token for your Facebook page.**

 Follow the steps to get access token :

- - Create a Facbook page for your bot
+ - Create a Facebook page for your bot
  - Visit https://developers.facebook.com
  - Create a new app and add a messenger product
  - Generate a `page-access-token` for the page you created